Rafik-14/infinty-gym/docs/README.md

 ## Overview
 This folder contains the technical documentation for the Infinity Gym management system, including various diagrams and data structure definitions.

+## User Documentation

+For end-user documentation, please see the [User Guide](USER_GUIDE.md) which provides comprehensive instructions for using the Infinity Gym website.

 ## Documentation Files

 ### [Class Diagram](CLASS_DIAGRAM.md)